 Fair values of floating rate long-term loans are based on the book values because the market interest rates are reflected within a short term period and the book values are considered to approximate fair values.
-Fair values of fixed rate long-term loans are based on the present value of principal and interest cash flows discounted at the current interest
+Fair values of fixed rate long-term loans are based on the present value of principal and interest cash flows discounted at the current interest rate estimated to be applied if similar new loans were entered into.

-Book value, fair value and difference between the two as of June 30, 2016 are as follows.
+Book value, fair value and difference between the two as of December 31, 2016 are as follows.
 The financial instruments for which it is very difficult to estimate the fair value are excluded from the following table (See Note 2. below).